Germ Cell Tumor - Childhood: Diagnosis

 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
 Use the menu to see other pages.

 Doctors use many tests to find, or diagnose, a tumor.
 They also do tests to learn if a tumor has spread to another part of the body from where it started.
-If this happens, it is called metastasis.
-For example, imaging tests can show if the tumor has spread.
-Imaging tests show pictures of the inside of the body.
+If the tumor has spread, it is called metastasis.
 Doctors may also do tests to learn which treatments could work best.

 For most types of tumors, a biopsy is the only sure way for the doctor to know whether an area of the body has cancer.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.